Upgrade the Q3 Roads in Brunton Park

 Following concerns expressed by local residents about the state of some road surfaces in Brunton Park, the Focus Team surveyed the route followed by the Q3 bus service and identified no fewer than 46 separate defects, including numerous potholes, depressions in the road surface, rippling, and extensive areas of structural damage.

-Commenting on their survey, Parklands Focus Editor, David Partington said: “These issues clearly demonstrate that the Princes Road and Queensway are no longer fit for purpose and are incapable of supporting the volume and type of traffic that regularly use them.
+Commenting on their survey, Parklands & North Gosforth Focus Editor, David Partington said: “These issues clearly demonstrate that the Princes Road and Queensway are no longer fit for purpose and are incapable of supporting the volume and type of traffic that regularly use them.
 The road surface and substructure is rapidly deteriorating.

 “In light of this evidence, we are calling on the Council to take urgent action and commit to a full reconstruction of the affected roads.
 Temporary repairs are no longer sufficient; a comprehensive redevelopment is required to ensure safety, reliability, and long-term usability.”